Graduation Process

 With effect from the academic year 2021-22, degree conferment will be decoupled from the Congregation/Graduation ceremonies in November/December.
 There will be three specified dates for conferment of Master’s and doctoral degrees awarded by the University in a calendar year, namely 31 March, 31 July, and 15 October.
 For details of the Degree Congregations/ Ceremonies, students may refer to the Congregation website.

-Clauses 15.3 and 15.4 of the General Regulations Governing Postgraduate Studies stipulate that
+As per Clauses 15.3 and 15.4 of the General Regulations Governing Postgraduate Studies:

 "The Graduate Certificate shall be issued to a student after s/he has been conferred a degree by the University.
 Graduate Certificates for graduates with outstanding debts to the University will be withheld until the accounts are settled.
 Graduate Certificates for graduates of Postgraduate Diploma/Certificate programmes with outstanding debts to the University will be withheld until the accounts are settled.”

 The award certificate is an important document.
 Please keep it in a safe place after collection.
-We regret that any award certificates uncollected for SEVEN years from the award year will be destroyed without further notification.
+Any award certificates uncollected for SEVEN years from the award year will be destroyed without further notification.

 Collection of Uncollected Award Certificates (Hardcopy)

-From 2024, uncollected award certificates for graduates of postgraduate programmes will be retained for seven years from the award year.
+Starting from 2025, the University will arrange to dispose uncollected certificates seven years after the degrees are awarded.
 The seven-year retention period will also apply to the award years from 2018 -2023.

 For the award year 2017 and before, a one-time exercise has been arranged for uncollected award certificates for graduates of postgraduate programmes: